Theory of vibrationally assisted tunneling for hydroxyl monomer flipping on Cu(110): THEORY

 The converged geometries\footnote{We found a second minima with OD bonding angle $73^{\circ}$, and 0.18 \AA lateral oxygen displacement, which we assume is a more unrealistic geometry due to the significantly larger oxygen displacement} give inclined OD bonding angles $65^{\circ}$ to the substrate surface normal, a 0.03 \AA \ lateral oxygen displacement from the short bridge site, and OD bonding length 0.99 \AA.
 Hence the circular motion between the minima gives an arc length $2.2$ \AA.
-The choice of tip-position gives high/low conductance ratio $\sigma_H/\sigma_L=1.44$, compared to the experimental value $\sim$1.35.
-Since the \textit{e}-ph coupling differ between the high- and low conductance states, we choose the one for which the integral $|\bra{\phi_{\text{ph}}^f}\hat{x}\ket{\phi_{\text{ph}}^i}|^2$ has its weight.
+The choice of tip-position gives high/low conductance ratio $\sigma_H/\sigma_L=1.44$, compared to the experimental value $\sim$1.35, which might suggest that a larger tip-sample distance is used in the experiment.
+Since the \textit{e}-ph coupling differs between the high- and low conductance states, we choose the one for which the integral $|\bra{\phi_{\text{ph}}^f}\hat{x}\ket{\phi_{\text{ph}}^i}|^2$ has its weight.
 However, using the same \textit{e}-ph coupling in both wells has a negligible impact on the final results.
-We only calculate the inelastic scattering matrix elements at one tip-height.
-To model opening/closing of the tip-sample distance we scale the spectral function of the tip which affects the elastic conductance and the transition due to electrons in the tip.
+We only calculate the inelastic scattering rates at one tip-height.
+To model opening/closing of the tip-sample distance we scale the spectral function of the tip, which affects the elastic conductance and the transition due to electrons in the tip.
 We assume that this simple approximation works well owing to the large tip-molecule distance, which is 4.7 (5.4) \AA for the left (right) geometry, since only the outermost atomic orbital of the tip atom plays a role.
-Transport quantities, such as non-equilibrium Green's functions, are calculated with the \begin{scriptsize}TRANSIESTA\end{scriptsize}\cite{Brandbyge2002} module, while the inelastic analysis, such as calculation of the \textit{e}-ph couplings, uses the \begin{scriptsize}INELASTICA\end{scriptsize}\cite{Frederiksen2007} package.